Manu343726/TTL/README.md

    > (1,true,a) --> (That was an int,That was a char,That was a bool)

    Algorithms which take tuples and return tuples, ok.
 But I don't work with tuples only!
 What about the classic standard containers?
    Don't worry, TTL takes care of these.
-The TTL algorithms are dessigned to work with non-tuple types as output, so any technique you use with STL algorithms will work with tuples too:
+The TTL algorithms are dessigned to work with non-tuple iterators too (As input xor output, both non-tuple ranges are not supported.
+Thats what the STL algorithms are dessigned for, isn't?).
+   So any technique you use with STL algorithms will work with tuples too:

        //Send the contents of a tuple to std::cout! ttl::transform( std::begin( tuple ) , std::end( tuple ) , std::ostream_iterator<std::string>( std::cout , " " ) , std::to_string );

+       //Copy the contents of a vector to a tuple! std::vector<int> v = { 1 , 2 , 3 , 4 };
+       std::tuple<int,int,int,int> t;

+       ttl::transform( std::begin( v ) , std::end( v ) , std::begin( t ) , []( int i ){ return i*2; } );

 Anybody who has more ideas, features, or knows usefull tuple tricks, is free to do suggestions!
 Please use the issues system.